It's Timeless

 - The recyclable shipper was converted utilizing Clearwater Candesce® SBS paperboard laminated to E-flute corrugated fiberboard, and offset printed with four color process inks, in-line with aqueous gloss coating.

-The structural design replicates the wooden shipping crates used to transport grandfather clocks.
+- The structural design is inspired by the wooden shipping crates used to transport grandfather clocks, ensuring the piece maintains its integrity during shipping and storage.

 -